brucem/vagrant-puppet-ezpublish/README.md

 You'll be presented with the eZ Publish configuration wizard. eZ Publish can be installed as per https://confluence.ez.no/display/EZP/The+setup+wizard

-In this version the date_default_timezone_set is not set so this test need to be skipped.
-This ssue will be addressed soon.

 **Outgoing Email**
 Select "Sendmail/MTA"